okalimbet/repo-finder/README.md

 ## Roadmap

-* Improve search of langiages.
-Right now it only displays languages based on given array of 30 items.
+* Improve search of languages.
+Right now it only displays languages based on a given array of 30 items.
-* Add dark theme
+* Add a dark theme
-* Add more data to single repo page
+* Add more data to a single repo page

 ## Credits